[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 Obtaining accurate measurements is one of the major challenges relating to the prevention, diagnosis, and treatment of lymphedema.
 New technology, through the use of bioimpedance, brings the hope of having a simple and practical technique for obtaining these essential information. <more...>

-If you are at risk for lymphedema and develop any of the following warning signs you should promptly seek a diagnosis and treatment promptly.
-Lymphedema is a chronic condition that cannot be cured; however, the sooner treatment starts—the more effective this treatment can be! <more...>
+If you are at risk for lymphedema, or have developed any of the following warning signs you should promptly seek a diagnosis and appropriate treatment.

 Got a question or comment?
 Post in the 'Are You at Risk for Lymphedema?' forum.